12 Ways To Improve Your Performance at Work

 Consider the people in a similar role or in your workplace who are constantly getting praise or reaching top metrics.
 Try observing their strategies and implementing new strategies to improve your own performance.
 You could ask them to discuss the challenges you face in the role and as a team.
+Find experts in your industry and read their blogs, watch their videos, listen to their podcasts or read their books.
 It is possible that you will be able to get some insight on how to become one of the top performers, too.

 If you’ve received any constructive criticism during annual reviews, performance reviews or other settings, implementing this advice should be your first step in improving your work performance.
 Feedback based on your performance is very useful not only, to identify what you need to work on; but also, to understand what your employer values and how you can become an indispensable employee.
 Criticism is a measurement of your performance and can give you a place to focus your efforts.

 Read more: 20 Areas of Improvement for Employees

 - Cash Flow vs. Revenue: Definitions, Differences and Types